Sheryx00/GitTrash/README.md

 I coded it for pentesters and bug hunters.
 But it can also be useful for developers.

+If you want to know more about it, check this [medium post](https://medium.com/@sheryx00/gittrash-digging-deep-into-git-repositories-for-hidden-treasures-dfa6b3ff9251)

 ### Installation

 1.Clone the repository: